tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 We combine all custom logic inside `try_from()` method.
 First, we serialize the instance of `InfoInternal` back to the bencoded array, and calculate SHA-1 of its contents.
 Second, we convert its `pieces` byte array into a vector of `Sha1` values.
 Previously, we did it by means of a [custom `Visitor` implementation](#custom-deserialization-visitor-pattern), but we don't need that approach anymore.

-Finally, we can instruct serde to use `InfoInternal` during the deserialization process, and convert it into `Info` struct automatically, by yet another use of `#[serde]` attribute:
+Finally, we can instruct Serde to use `InfoInternal` during the deserialization process, and convert it into `Info` struct automatically, by yet another use of `#[serde]` attribute:

 ```rust
 #[derive(Deserialize)]